livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.5 app_0

-`app_0` is the reserved system app identifier used for core system identities, keys, and system scoped schema.
+`app_0` is the reserved system app identifier used for core system identities, keys, and system-scoped schema.

 ### 6.6 Value kind